javaskater/rif_imports/README.md

 ## Running the SHELL

+### I want to import the DayHikes exported from ACCESS through a csv file

-* We just hav to run the first drush command imported by the module *rif_imports* which is:
+* We just hav to run the first drush command exported by the *rif_imports* module which is:
-  * underneath is the corresponding extract of *$DRUPAL_HOME/modules/rif_imports/drush/rif_imports.drush.inc*
+  * defined underneath is the corresponding extract of *$DRUPAL_HOME/modules/rif_imports/drush/rif_imports.drush.inc*

 ``` php
 function rif_imports_drush_command() {